joshuadavidnelson/disable-blog/readme.txt

 There are numerous filters available to change the way this plugin works.
 Refer to the [GitHub page](https://github.com/joshuadavidnelson/disable-blog) or reach out on the [support forums](https://wordpress.org/support/plugin/disable-blog) if you have any questions.

 == Changelog ==

+= 0.4.11 =
+- Bring back some admin page redirects to account for use cases where direct access to `post.php`, `post-new.php`, etc occur.
+- Dry out the admin redirect code, updating a few redirect-specific admin filters to a common format.
+Note that the following filters are now deprecated, replaced by new filters:
+	- `dwpb_redirect_admin_edit_post` has been replaced by `dwpb_redirect_admin_edit`.
+	- `dwpb_redirect_single_post_edit` has been replaced by `dwpb_redirect_post`.
+	- `dwpb_redirect_admin_edit_single_post` has been replaced by `dwpb_redirect_admin_post`.
+- Replace the REST API site health check (which usesthe `post` type) with a matching function using the `page` endpoint instead.
+This was throwing an error with the `post` type no longer in the REST endpoints.
+- Fix issue with Reading Settings link in admin notice outputting raw HTML instead of a link.
+- Bump minimum PHP to 5.6.
+- Tested up to WP Core version 5.6.
+- Updated minimum WP Core version to 4.0.

 = 0.4.10 =
 - Fix a bug from v0.4.9 that caused redirects on custom post type archives, correcting the `modify_query` function to only remove posts from built-in taxonomy archives, as that was the original intent.